Merging Science, Engineering and Community-based Knowledge / July 28–August 5, 2023

 - Mon, July 31: Work sessions on prioritized issues.

 - Tue, Aug 1: Morning presentation to North Slope Borough.
 Free afternoon.
-Depart to home or to Deadhorse for Part II.
+End of Utqiagvik conference (Part I).

 - Tue, Aug 1: Arrive in Deadhorse.
-Group dinner and lodging at Arctic Oilfield Hotel, Prudhoe Bay.
+Group dinner and orientation at Arctic Oilfield Hotel, Prudhoe Bay.

-- Wed, Aug 2: Morning presentations.
-Tour of oilfield and permafrost research sites.
+- Wed, Aug 2: Tour of oilfield and permafrost research sites.
 Tundra walk.

 - Thu, Aug 3: Drive to Coldfoot with stops at permafrost research and engineering sites.
 Lodging at Coldfoot Camp.